stnolting/neorv32-riscof/README.md

 The memories are coupled using the processor's Wishbone external bus interface and are mapped to the core's reset address at `0x00000000`.
-Each memory module implements a physical memory size of 512kB resulting in a total memory size of 2MB (the executable comes from the `I/jal` test that sums up to ~1.7MB).
+Each memory module implements a physical memory size of 512kB resulting in a total memory size of 2MB (the largest test case executable comes from the `I/jal` with approx. 1.7MB).
 This "splitting" is required as GHDL has problems handling large objects (see https://github.com/ghdl/ghdl/issues/1592).

 :books: The "simulation mode" of the processor's UART0 module is used to _dump_ the test result data (= the